 - What is the best cryptocurrency to invest in for 2023?

 - With over 23,000 coins available, it's impossible to identify one as being better than all of the others.
 However, bitcoin could be a good investment because it's widely accepted.
 Coins for newer blockchains operating at the forefront of smart contracts and NFTs -- the so-called Ethereum killers -- are also worth considering.
 Solana and cardano are two examples.

 - How do I invest in cryptocurrency stocks?

 - Before you can invest, you'll need to open a brokerage account.
 You can do that through a traditional broker like Schwab or through an app, such as Robinhood.
 Follow the prompts to complete the application, and then indicate how you'd like to fund the account.
 Once your account has been funded, you can start buying and selling stocks.

 - Research stocks using information provided by your broker, company websites and news reports to decide which you'd like to purchase.
-Then select your choice on the broker's site or in the app and select "buy" or "trade" button or link.
-Enter the number of shares you want to purchase – or the dollar amount you want to spend on fractional shares – and submit your order.
+Then select your choice on the broker's site or in the app and select the "buy" or "trade" button or link.
+Enter the number of shares you want to purchase -- or the dollar amount you want to spend on fractional shares -- and submit your order.

 Daria Uhlig contributed to the reporting for this article.